UWFront-End-Cert/html200-adopt-a-dog/testing/README.md

 All elements display and behave properly.

 Using Chrome developer tools, these issues were found:
 **Pixel 2 (411x731) and Pixel 2XL (411x823):**
-  Submit button on checkout page cut off
+* Submit button on checkout page cut off
-  Blog page titles not wrapping images well
+* Blog page titles not wrapping images well

 **iPhone 6/7/8 (375x667):**
-  Blog page, titles not wrapping well
+* Blog page, titles not wrapping well
-  Submit button on checkout page cut off
+* Submit button on checkout page cut off
-  Checkout form fields not visible
+* Checkout form fields not visible

   FIX: Added paddingBottom to images in script file  for blog page
   FIX: Increased width percentage for submit button on checkout form
   FIX: Decreased overall width for blog page on smaller screen sizes

-Final preview of following device settings was as expected:
+Final preview of the following device settings was as expected:
 * Responsive
 * Galaxy S5
 * Pixel 2 (& XL)